panosru/OxyNode/README.md

 * Examples need to be added in order to represent the flow of DDD/CQRS and how can be interacted with UI
 * js/app.js uses eval in some parts, unfortunately I can't avoid it but I believe it is safe in the way I use it but I will listen any alternatives ! :)
-* I revisit the code daily so things could be changed on how they work (flow may be changed to if I find that something could work in a better way)
+* I revisit the code daily so things could be changed on how they work (flow may be changed too if I find that something could work in a better way)
 * A/B Testing script to make A/B Testing easy to use!
 * A growl like notification lib
 * Plupload of course... best upload way in my opinion
-* Form user-input auto saver (so if browser crash or something happens the use won't have to re-type again everything he may lost)
+* Form user-input auto saver (so if browser crash or something happens the user won't have to re-type again everything he may lost)
 * Mustache.js as an extra option for templating :) you could use mustache.js or underscore.js or both!
 * some node.js modules I belive could be useful to have in RIA app
 * Icons! lots of them!